top of page

 Availability varies by location.

-• Bone setting is offered in 3–6 day blocks in specific cities.
+• Our body work is offered in 3–6 day blocks in specific cities.

 Sessions are scheduled within these short windows.
 Many clients return each time a clinic runs rather than attending on an ongoing weekly basis.

-• I am based in Chiang Mai and run clinics across Southeast Asia, including Bangkok, Singapore, and Bali.
+• We are based in Chiang Mai and run session across Southeast Asia.

 • Most locations are revisited every 1–3 months, depending on demand.